Alan B. Slifka

-Alan Bruce Slifka (October 13, 1929 – February 4, 2011) was a New York investor and philanthropist, a co-founder of the Abraham Fund and founding chairman of the Big Apple Circus.
-He was a native of Manhattan.
+Alan Bruce Slifka (October 13, 1929 – February 4, 2011) was an American investor and philanthropist, a co-founder of the Abraham Fund, and founding chairman of the Big Apple Circus.
+He was a native of Manhattan, New York City.

 Education

-Slifka and his sister were initially home schooled by their mother.
+Slifka was born on October 13, 1929, in New York City.
+His father was Joseph Slifka, who owned textile and real estate businesses, was a developer of apartment buildings, and died in 1992.
+Slifka and his twin sister Barbara were initially home schooled by their mother, Sylvia.
 This provided an opportunity for the twins to learn the importance of moral values and the basics of coexistence.
 In the fourth grade, the twins began studying at the Ethical Culture Society's Fieldston School.

 Slifka graduated from Yale University in 1951, where he worked on the business staff of campus humor magazine the Yale Record.
 He then went on to earn a Master's degree in Business Administration at Harvard University in 1953.

 Professional background

 Following his graduation from Harvard, Slifka joined the financial firm L.F.
-Rothschild & Company, where he worked as a securities analyst for 32 years, rising to partner before leaving to start his own company, now Halcyon Asset Management.
+Rothschild & Company, where he worked as a securities analyst for 32 years, rising to partner before leaving to start his own company, an investment firm that is now Halcyon Asset Management.